Face to Face and Online Counselling

 "Humans' ability to grow is infinite when they feel safe" - Carl Rogers.

 Welcome to my website, my name is Sarah and I am a person centred counsellor based in Worthing, West Sussex.
-I work therapeutically as a face to face counsellor and I also offer online counselling, through email, instant messaging or webcam.
+I work therapeutically as a face to face counsellor and I also offer online counselling via webcam.

 There are times in our lives when it is difficult to cope.
 We may be dealing with a specific life changing event, struggling in our relationships, or experiencing a challenging work environment.
 When we are overwhelmed or feeling out of control, our perspective and our sense of self can fall out of balance.
 Talking to a counsellor, and working through difficult feelings, is a positive step towards rebalancing our lives, and finding our true perspective again.

-I have 10 years experience of working therapeutically with clients.
-As a specialist trauma counsellor I supported clients who were dealing with anxiety, addiction, depression, domestic violence, panic attacks, PTSD, sexual abuse, sexuality, social anxiety, trauma.
+I have 12 years experience of working therapeutically with clients.
+As a specialist trauma counsellor I have supported clients who were dealing with anxiety, addiction, depression, domestic violence, panic attacks, PTSD, sexual abuse, sexuality, social anxiety, trauma.

-I also work with autism, and other aspects of neurodiversity for example dyslexia and ADHD.
-Individuals on the autistic spectrum may have feelings of isolation due to a struggle with social understanding or sensory overload, they may have also experienced some form of exclusion in their lives, perhaps at work or school.
+I also work with autism, as individuals on the autistic spectrum may have feelings of isolation due to a struggle with social understanding or sensory overload, they may have also experienced some form of exclusion in their lives, perhaps at work or school.
 This can lead to depression, anxiety and sometimes self harm.
 I therefore offer counselling to any one dealing with this in their lives; and I include parents or carers of young children who are neurodiverse and may need support or a space to talk through their concerns.
 If you follow the link autism you will find a list of organisations dedicated to this area.

-I can work face to face with clients on an open ended basis or for an agreed period, and this can be discussed before the onset of counselling.
+I work face to face with individual clients (I do not offer couples therapy) on an open ended basis or for an agreed period, and this can be discussed before the onset of counselling.
 A minimum of six sessions is recommended to give clients the opportunity to explore the issues they bring to therapy; and then decide if they want to extend the work.
 If you are looking for face to face counselling then you can either click here to email me or give me a call; all sessions are for sixty minutes.

-Therapy can also be conducted via webcam (zoom).
-Please do contact me with any questions you might have about online counselling, alternatively follow this link for more detailed information online counselling.
+Therapy can also be conducted online via a video platform.
+Please do contact me with any questions you might have about online counselling, alternatively follow this link online counselling.

 Online counselling is not recommended for people in crisis, other means of support is available if you are struggling right now helpful links.